Yes, you, too, can manage a server. It’s easy!

-Cloudways supports 5 cloud providers: AWS, DigitalOcean, Google Cloud, Linode, and Vultr, with an unlimited choice of PHP applications.
+Cloudways supports 5 cloud providers: AWS, DigitalOcean, Google Cloud, Linode, and Vultr, with an unlimited PHP application choice.
 All plans include an interesting set of goodies that free you from complicated maintenance tasks, such as auto-healing servers, dedicated firewalls, real-time monitoring, automated backups, regular security patching, among others.

-Moss is not just and admin tool or a control panel, it is a virtual teammate for web development professionals.
+Moss is not just an admin tool or a control panel; it is a virtual teammate for web development professionals.
 Its goal is to help with everything it can, joining the software development team and performing server and website administration tasks.

 Moss takes care of your web applications and servers, letting you use your time to develop applications and do business.
 You’ll have Moss’s help when in need to deploy, manage, or monitor your servers and websites.